milovangudelj/pretty-unipd/README.md

 4. Then go to `Utilities` and paste this link (<https://upo.milovangudelj.com/inject.js>) in the `Install from URL` field
 5. Then click on `Install`, and voilà.
 The next time you visit the login page you will be greeted with a different, fancier UI.

+# Extension

+A Chrome browser extension will be available soon.
+It will eliminate the need for installing Tampermonkey.

 # But...

 1. This only works for the email and password method, I have not yet hooked up the 'Login with SPID' button.